Extending the spin coherence lifetimes of ${}^{167}$Er$^{3+}$$:$Y$_2$SiO$_5$ at subkelvin temperatures: INTRODUCTION

 \section{INTRODUCTION}

 The construction of a large-scale quantum network is one of the core topics for quantum information science and technology \cite{gisin2007quantum, kimble2008quantum}.
 Currently relying on a terrestrial optical fiber network, entanglement distribution can be achieved at a physical separation on the order of 100 km \cite{sangouard2011quantum}.
 To further extend the distribution distance, the widely accepted solution is to build up a quantum repeater network based on quantum memories \cite{sangouard2011quantum, lvovsky2009optical, liu2021heralded}.
-Significant progresses have been made towards this ultimate goal.
+Significant progress has been made towards this ultimate goal.
 Heralded entanglement between two NV centers, physically separated by 1.3 km, is been established by photonic connection at the wavelength of 637 nm \cite{hensen2015loophole} which exhibits strong attenuation in optical fiber.
-Longer channel length has been recently achieved using cold atomic ensemble working at the wavelength of 795 nm and being combined with visible-to-telecom wavelength conversion \cite{yu2020entanglement}.
+Longer channel length has been recently achieved using the cold atomic ensemble working at the wavelength of 795 nm and being combined with visible-to-telecom wavelength conversion \cite{yu2020entanglement}.
 However, in such schemes, the networking scale and the data rate will be severely limited by the conversion efficiency and the additional noise.
 To solve this problem, the necessary requirement is that the matter-based quantum memory should be directly compatible with telecom wavelength.
-Specifically, the rare-earth ion of Er$^{3+}$ possesses an optical interface with high quality well resided in the telecom C-band, which has the minimal channel loss of approximately 0.2 dB/km.
-For this reason great efforts have been devoted to Er$^{3+}$ based quantum memories \cite{bottger2009effects, lauritzen2010telecommunication, probst2013anisotropic, williamson2014magneto, o2014interfacing, probst2015microwave, ranvcic2018coherence, car2018selective, dibos2018atomic, welinski2019electron, horvath2019extending, raha2020optical, saglamyurek2015quantum, saglamyurek2016multiplexed}.
-In fact, in the similar consideration Er$^{3+}$-doped materials have been playing a key role in the classical optical communication systems.
+Er$^{3+}$ has a highly coherent optical transition in the telecom C-band \cite{bottger2009effects} and great efforts have been devoted to develop Er$^{3+}$ based quantum memories, using Er$^{3+}$ ensemble \cite{bottger2009effects, lauritzen2010telecommunication, probst2013anisotropic, williamson2014magneto, o2014interfacing, probst2015microwave, ranvcic2018coherence, car2018selective, welinski2019electron, horvath2019extending, saglamyurek2015quantum, saglamyurek2016multiplexed} or single Er$^{3+}$ coupled with optical cavities \cite{dibos2018atomic,raha2020optical,ulanowski2021spectral, chen2020parallel}.